 How low should my blood pressure be?

-All patients are different though, and the type of kidney disease, or the presence of other diseases, or age may lead to recommendation of different target blood pressures – either upwards or downwards from the figures mentioned.
+All patients are different though, and the type of kidney disease, or the presence of other diseases, or age, may lead to recommendation of different target blood pressures – either upwards or downwards from the figures mentioned.

 What if I get side effects?

 Most packs of blood pressure medication now come with a frightening list of possible side effects.
 Mostly these will be rare side effects that you are unlikely to get.
-However you should discuss any problems that you think could be caused by treatment with your doctor.
+However you should discuss any problems that you think could be caused by treatment with your medical team.
 Often these will not be related to the treatment, but sometimes it is difficult to know.

 Can I stop the tablets?

 Usually you will need to remain on treatment ‘for ever’.
 It is important therefore to find treatment that suits you as well as possible.
 However there are a few kidney diseases where treatment of the disease may improve the blood pressure so that you can stop some drugs.

 Things often change with time, and you may need more or less treatment, or different drugs.

 If your kidneys fail completely and you start dialysis, you may need less treatment, because dialysis alone may control the blood pressure.
 Most people would prefer to prevent their kidneys getting this bad, if they could.